tiffwchen/simplecardgame/README.md

             python -m venv c:\path\to\myenv

-2. Activate virtual environment using one of the following commands (.bat for cmd, .ps1 for Powershell)
+2. Activate virtual environment using one of the following commands (.bat for cmd, .ps1 for Powershell).

             .\myenv\Scripts\activate.bat
             .\myenv\Scripts\activate.ps1